Dzzs/Projects/Markdown Notes.md

 ## Result / Bonus
 - Since [Silverbullet](https://github.com/silverbulletmd/silverbullet) is Markdown based you can also use other popular PKMs such as [Obsidian](https://obsidian.md/) or any other Markdown application.
-- As noted in the introduction, this setup also gets around the issue of some ISPs blocking web and other traffic on residential connections.
+- This setup also gets around the issue of some ISPs blocking web and other traffic on residential connections.
 It does this via the use of the reverse proxy passing to your IP on an allowed port.
 - **Potential use case:** Obsidian is great but requires a client and paid service for syncing.
 This setup allows you to use Obsidian where you have it installed and sync without the paid service.
 Then your notes are accessible from any browser as well not requiring any client.
 Note your access restrictions here.

 ## Notes